 Willard gained his first collegiate head coaching position at Western Kentucky, where he produced an 81-42 record in four years.
 In his third season there in 1992-93, the Hilltoppers were 26-6, reached the NCAA Tournament Sweet 16, and achieved WKU's highest national ranking in 22 years (No. 16 ESPN/USA Today, No. 20 AP in the final polls).

-He was the head coach at Pittsburgh for five seasons, guiding his 1996-97 team there to an 18-15 mark while reaching the NIT.
+He was the head coach at Pittsburgh for five seasons, including finishing fifth in the BIG EAST in 1996-97 when his team produced an 18-15 mark.
 While at Pitt, Willard helped to develop a pair of NBA Draft picks in Mark Blount (Seattle SuperSonics) and Vonteego Cummings (Indiana Pacers).

 Prior to his first collegiate head coaching position in 1990, Willard compiled 19 years of coaching experience.
 After one year as an assistant at the Merchant Marine Academy (1971-72), he spent 13 years as the head coach of his high school alma mater, St. Dominic (Oyster Bay, N.Y.), where he posted a 162-89 mark.
 He received five conference coach of the year honors there and his 1980 squad won the New York Class B Championship with a 24-3 record.
 St. Dominic is also the high school alma mater of Pitino.